 "The amount of food delivered is what is expected, and it is being cooked," Porretti said.
 "There is no diversion at the sites."

 Somalia is perhaps the most dangerous country in the world for aid workers, who face kidnappings, suicide bombings and assassination.
-The hot meals program amounts to 8 percent of WFP operations in Somalia, and 17 of its staffers and partners, all Somalis, have been killed since 2008.
+Sixteen WFP staff, all Somalis, have been killed since 2008.
 Two were shot dead in December when they stumbled upon a "ghost camp" which was said to have been set up to fool aid agencies into delivering food there.

 Islamist insurgents from the group al-Shabab still held part of Mogadishu last July, when the U.N. announced that parts of Somalia were suffering from famine.
 The hunger crisis was blamed on a combination of drought, warfare and a refusal by the insurgents to grant some aid groups access to areas it controls.